History of the College of William & Mary: Pre-charter

-The first permanent settlement in the British Colony of Virginia was established at Jamestown in 1607 as a business venture funded by the Virginia Company of London and to replenish the British Crown Treasury.
-The role of the Protestant Church of England and its relationship to the monarchy government had been established in the 1530s by King Henry VIII, when he broke with the Papacy in Rome.
-In the Acts of Supremacy, Henry abandoned Rome completely, asserted the independence of the Ecclesia Anglicana and appointed himself and his successors as the supreme rulers of the English church.
-This sovereign relationship was later established when the original colony became an official royal colony in 1624.
-The primary leaders of the colony, from the Virginia Company of London, and the accompanying clergy believed they could bring Ecclesia Anglicana, the beliefs of the British Empire, to the Native Americans in the new colony.
-The spiritual beliefs of the Native Americans differed from the colonists and were incorrectly assumed by colonists as a lack of education and literacy, due to the indigenous Powhatan people who lived in the area, that they called "Tsenacommacah", which used Mesoamerican writing systems of petroglyph, pictogram and petroform.
-The colonists assumed teaching English literacy would result in what the English saw as enlightenment in civil and religious practices, and bring them into the fold as English subjects.
+The first permanent settlement in the colony of Virginia was established at Jamestown in 1607 as a business venture funded by the Virginia Company of London and to replenish the English treasury.
+The role of the Protestant Church of England and its relationship to the English monarchy had been established in the 1530s by King Henry VIII, when he broke with the Papacy in Rome.
+In the Acts of Supremacy, Henry abandoned Rome completely, asserted the independence of the Ecclesia Anglicana and appointed himself and his successors as the supreme rulers of the Church of England.
+This sovereign relationship was later established when the original colony became a crown colony in 1624.
+The primary leaders of the colony, from the Virginia Company of London, and the accompanying clergy believed they could spread Anglicanism to the Native Americans in the new colony.
+The spiritual beliefs of the Native Americans differed from the colonists and were incorrectly assumed by colonists as a lack of education and literacy, due to the indigenous Powhatan people who lived in the area, that they called "Tsenacommacah", writing systems of petroglyph, pictogram and petroform.
+The colonists assumed teaching English literacy would result in enlightenment in civil and religious practices, and bring them into the fold as English subjects.